icenitipol/HCI/README.md

 ### 2) Run the project in dev environment

-- Open terminal in the repository path
+- Open terminal in the HockyCats path

 - run the command `npm run dev`

 ### 3) Compile the project

-- Open terminal in the repository path
+- Open terminal in the HockyCats path

 - run the command `npm run build`